Hino Ranger: Fifth generation (2001–present)

 The 5th generation Ranger was marketed in Japan as the Ranger Pro, or Hino 500 Series for export.
-In Indonesia, Super Ranger and Jumbo Ranger names were used on the locally produced third-generation model it replaced.
+In Indonesia, the locally manufactured models are continued to use Super Ranger and Jumbo Ranger names.
 In Malaysia, it was called Validus.
 The Ranger series was marketed as the Hino Mega in Thailand.
 The light-duty fourth-generation FA and FB models sold in some markets were discontinued with this generation and replaced by the 300 Series or light-duty versions of the 600 Series.

 In Australia, the Ranger was marketed as the "Ranger Pro" until 2008.
 Afterwards, it was sold as the Hino 500 with new engines and transmission choices.

 The Ranger was available with combination of various cabins, standard or wide, standard roof or high roof, short cab or full cab.
-The FD is also available as Double Cab.
+The FD and GD were also available as Double Cab.

 A High Grade Package with chrome bumper, discharge headlights, wood panel, and other interior upgrades is offered in the Japanese Domestic Market.